lucreziabernini04-droid/myProjects/Hackathon-Innovaite/README.md

 increased workload for university help desks.

 ## Solution
-An AI assistant based on Retrieval-Augmented Generation (RAG) that:
+An AI assistant based on Retrieval-Augmented Generation (RAG) that simplifies access to university information through two complementary integration modes:

-- Retrieves official information from university documents and websites
-- Answers students’ questions conversationally
+- **Browser extension**: the assistant is embedded directly into university webpages via a Chrome extension, allowing students to ask questions without leaving the site.
+- **Website integration**: the assistant can also be deployed directly within the university website as a native conversational interface.

-- Automatically generates a personalized email to the university office when information is missing, allowing the user to send it with a single click
+When information is missing, the system automatically generates a personalized email to the appropriate university office, which the user can send with a single click.

 ## Architecture & Technologies
 - **Backend**: Python
-- **API**: FastAPI
+- **API**: FastAPI (chat handling and escalation logic)
 - **Retrieval**: RAG pipeline with vector database (Qdrant)
 - **Document ingestion**: PDF parsing and indexing
-- **Frontend**: Browser extension (HTML, CSS, JavaScript)
+- **Frontend (Option 1)**: Chrome browser extension (HTML, CSS, JavaScript)
+- **Frontend (Option 2)**: Direct website integration
 - **Framework**: DataPizza AI framework

 ## Key Features
 - No manual website navigation required
+- Dual integration: browser extension and native website deployment
+- Automatic email generation with all relevant information
 - Reduced help desk workload
-- Automatic email generation with all relevant information
 - Reduced hallucinations thanks to RAG grounding
-- Seamless integration into existing university websites via browser extension
+- Seamless user experience within existing university platforms

 ## Project Structure
 The prototype includes: